-In the US alone, there are 770,000 registered drone users, and many of them are creating 3D models from their images.
+In the US alone, there are 770,000 registered drone users, and many of them are being used to create 3D models of worksites.
 These site models capture every angle, feature, and safety hazard with an objective lens, eliminating human bias.

 Yes, you guessed it.
 You can’t render 3D models from drone-collected data without a drone.